Donutson/open-data-hub/README.md

-# BeOpenIT-Documentation Open Data Hub instance Deployment (ODH)
+# Documentation Open Data Hub instance Deployment (ODH)
 ## Description

 This module aims to deploy an instance of the ODH platform into an Openshift cluster